ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 draft: true
 ---

-In my software development projects I prefer to use Specification by Example to explore and document the specifications of the applications to build.
-I use Gherkin to describe the specifications and [SpecFlow](https://specflow.org) to execute them.
+In my software development projects we use Specification by Example to explore and document the specifications of the applications to build.
+We use Gherkin to describe the specifications and [SpecFlow](https://specflow.org) to execute them.
 Resulting in a suite of automated (acceptance) tests.

 As with all automated tests, there are different layers in the test pyramid at which a Gherkin scenario can be automated using SpecFlow (or Cucumber).
-In this blog post I consider the different layers and describe my preferred layer for SpecFlow tests.
+In this blog post I explore the different layers and describe my preferred layer for SpecFlow tests.

 The insights I share are based on my own experience and inspired by other sources like [Martin Fowler's Blog](https://martinfowler.com/tags/testing.html).